Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Cosmological Solutions

-where $m$ and $n$ are positive constant quantity.
-This type of deceleration parameter is known as time periodic varying deceleration parameter (TPVDP).
-The deceleration parameter play a crucial role in determining the nature of the constructed models of our universe i.e.\ decelerating or accelerating in nature.
-According to the value/ranges of $q$ the universe exhibits the expansion in the following ways \begin{itemize} \item $q>0$ : Decelerating expansion \item $q=0$ : Expansion with constant rate \item $-1<q<0$ : Accelerating power law expansion \item $q=-1$ : Exponential expansion/de Sitter expansion \item $q<-1$ : Super exponential expansion \end{itemize} From the considered form of $q$ in equation \eqref{e12}, the deceleration parameter shows periodic nature due to the presence of $\cos(nt)$.
+where $m$ and $n$ are positive constants.
+This type of deceleration parameter is known as TPVDP.
+The deceleration parameter play a crucial role in determining the nature of the constructed models of the universe i.e.\ decelerating or accelerating in nature.
+According to the value/ranges of $q$ the universe exhibits the expansion in the following ways \cite{n22,31a}: \begin{itemize} \item $q>0$ : Decelerating expansion \item $q=0$ : Expansion with constant rate \item $-1<q<0$ : Accelerating power law expansion \item $q=-1$ : Exponential expansion/de Sitter expansion \item $q<-1$ : Super exponential expansion \end{itemize} From the considered form of $q$ in equation \eqref{e12}, the deceleration parameter shows periodic nature due to the presence of $\cos(nt)$.
 The deceleration parameter lies in the interval $-(m+1)\leq q \leq m-1$.
-Here we observed that (i) for $m=0$, the deceleration parameter $q$ is equal to $-1$ and the universe exhibits exponential expansion/de Sitter expansion. (ii) for $m \in (0,1)$, the deceleration parameter $q$ becomes negative and leads to accelerated expansion in a periodic way. (iii) for $m=1$, $q$ lies in the interval $[-2,0]$.
-This shows that, the universe evolves from expansion with constant rate to super exponential expansion in a periodic way followed by accelerating power law expansion to de Sitter expansion. (iv) $m>1$, phase transition takes place from decelerating phase to accelerating phase in a periodic way and the universe start with a decelerating expansion and evolves to super exponential expansion.
-The present observational limit of the considered deceleration parameter $q_0=-0.53^{+0.17}_{-0.13}$ suggests the following values of $m$ and $n$, which is given in Table (\ref{Tab11}).
-In order to obtain the Hubble parameter from equation \eqref{e12}, we used the relation among Hubble parameter and $q$ as $q=\frac{d}{dt}(\frac{1}{H})-1$, which leads to
+Here we observed that: \begin{enumerate} \item For $m=0$, the deceleration parameter $q$ is equal to $-1$ and the universe exhibits exponential expansion/de Sitter expansion. \item For $m \in (0,1)$, the deceleration parameter $q$ becomes negative and leads to accelerated expansion in a periodic way. \item For $m=1$, $q$ lies in the interval $[-2,0]$, this shows that the universe evolves from expansion with constant rate to super exponential expansion in a periodic way followed by accelerating power law expansion to de Sitter expansion. \item For $m>1$, phase transition takes place from decelerating phase to accelerating phase in a periodic way where the universe starts with a decelerating expansion and evolves to super exponential expansion. \end{enumerate} The constraints on generlised deceleration parameter from cosmic chronometers were investigated and specifies the range as $q_0=-0.53^{+0.17}_{-0.13}$ \cite{30a}.
+In the study of particle creation mechnism in higher derivative theory, Singh et al. \cite{31a} examine the values of free parameters using the observatinal range of $q$.
+The present observational limit of the considered deceleration parameter $q_0=-0.53^{+0.17}_{-0.13}$ \cite{30a}, suggests the following values of $m$ and $n$, which is given in Table \ref{Tab11}.